kabrio/p5snapshot/README.md

 The script will work only if you use a canvas and call
 $fx.preview().
-Your token must be launched in parallel.
+Your token must be launched in parallel!